alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 ## Synthetic approach
-So, I will use Python to write my "untrusted program in memory" using Python-GDB API (the API is really simple: you can read/write registers and memory.
-Some advanced users will claim about inferiors and multithread in GDB, but we don't do that here).
+So, I will use Python to write my "untrusted program in memory" using Python-GDB API (the API is really simple: you can read/write registers and memory).
 The CoVE flow will be made by steps.
 Each step will be a TEECALL/TEERET towards the TSM.

 Let's see a simple program.
 This program will get supervisor domains (the active TSMs, it's not